-The Kiwa playlist is designed to evoke the feeling of being on vacation.
-Songs are selected based on our favorite destinations – Hawaii, Mexico, and the Caribbean – with occasional layovers in California or other exotic locales.
-Your vacation between vacations.
+The Kiwa playlist is designed to give you the feeling of being on vacation based on our favorite destinations – Hawaii, Mexico, and the Caribbean.
+Class becomes your vacation between vacations.

 While there are many songs we love and they may be perfect for dancing to, they may not be conducive to dance fitness.
 According to neuroscience, the best dance songs are a blend of predictability and complexity.
 The best dance fitness songs are heavy on the predictability and lighter on the complexity (i.e. those random rhythm changes that don’t feel like they “fit”).
 We want songs that make us feel good, and we need songs with the right tempo for the moves we are doing.

-Playlists are not just a collection of my favorite songs, each song has a job to do and a time to do it.
-With each song playing a role in your fitness, when I change a song the new one has to be a similar tempo or rhythm to the one being replaced.
-If the song doesn’t meet this criteria, I am forced to do a whole playlist shuffle.
+Playlists are not a collection of my favorite songs.
+There are many songs I just love and are great for dancing to, but the complexity makes it too complicated for dance fitness.
+Each song has a job to do and a time to do it.
+When I songs get swapped out, the new song has to have a similar tempo or rhythm to the one being replaced so it can slide seamlessly into the playlist.
+When the song doesn’t meet this criteria, I am forced to do a whole playlist shuffle.
 Full shuffles are good for your brain so I don’t avoid them completely, I just try to keep them to a minimum.

 Did you know your brain will try to sync your feet to the beat of the music?
 Kiwa playlists will have songs that range from 80 beats per minute up to 150 (only one or two songs at this pace) with the average for the whole playlist at around 119 beats per minute.
 This puts the overall intensity of the class equal to that of a brisk walk.

 As our time winds down, so does our activity.
-Before we hit our final stretch which ends the class, we gradually slow the tempo, focus on balance moves, and a step-touch which will bring our heart rates down slowly.
+Before we hit our final stretch which ends the class, we gradually slow the tempo, focusing on balance moves and a step-touch which will bring our heart rates down slowly.